In the future, tourism will extend from Earth into space, but the cost of commercial space flight will determine when it becomes a reality.

 |Vanguard||1957||$894,700 / kilogram|

-- Reusability of rockets: recycle parts of launched rockets.
+- Reusability of rockets: Giving launched rocket parts a second life.

-- General tech advances: global internet demand skyrocketing.
-This increases demand for satellite-based internet and thus rocket launches.
+- General tech advances: Growing demand for satellite-based internet, which means more rocket launches.

 The cost to send humans to LEO aboard the ISS

-Before May 30, 2020, SpaceX’s launch, NASA relied on the Russian space agency.
-American astronauts paid the Russian space agency Roscomos to travel to the ISS.
-The cost was about $90 million for a seat with some cargo.
-NASA spokesperson Stephanie Schierholz stated,
+Before SpaceX’s launch on May 30, 2020, NASA relied on the Russian space agency to transport American astronauts to the ISS.
+Astronauts forked over about $90 million for a seat and some cargo.
+This included training, preparation, launch, flight operations, landing, crew rescue, and a bit of cargo delivery to and from the station.
+As NASA spokesperson Stephanie Schierholz explained,

 “This contract modification is $90,252,905.69 for the single crew mission seat in the fall of 2020, including all necessary training and preparation for launch, flight operations, landing and crew rescue for a long-duration mission as well as some limited crew cargo delivery to and from the station.”